AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Accident Reporting Requirements

 In Connecticut, you are required to report a car accident to the police if any bodily injury or death occurs, or if property damage costs over $1,000.
-You have five days to report an accident; otherwise, you’ll face penalties such as 90 days to four years in prison and/or fines of $1,000 to $10,000.
+You have five days to report an accident; otherwise, you’ll face penalties including fines of $75 to $20,000, and possible prison time.15

 Price Discrimination

-Connecticut doesn’t regulate price discrimination by auto insurance companies based on either credit score or sex.
+Like most states, Connecticut doesn’t regulate price discrimination by auto insurance companies based on either credit score or sex.
 This means that insurance companies in Connecticut can take your credit score and gender into consideration and increase your yearly premiums accordingly.
-Additionally, in Connecticut, women pay a few dollars less for car insurance than men do.
+In Connecticut, as in most parts of the country, women pay a few dollars less for car insurance than men do.
+And Connecticut drivers with low credit pay an average of 15 percent more for car insurance than those with high credit.

 When Is a Car Declared a Total Loss?